 Read whatever you need right now in Around the Dinner Table's Hall of Fame posts.

-More sources of information when you have a little more time
+More sources of information when you have more time

 James Lock and Daniel Le Grange

 These are the creators of family-based treatment, also popularly named 'The Maudlsey Approach'.
 Their books for parents ('Help your teenager beat an eating disorder') and their manuals for therapists ('Treatment manual for anorexia nervosa – a family-based approach' and "Treating bulimia in adolescents") are must-reads for clinicians, and I also recommend them to parents as they are both highly readable.

 Every clinician treating adolescent eating disorders should be familiar with these books, given that in all english-speaking countries there are national/professional associations that recommend or even require that a family-based approach is used in preference to any other method.